Constraining Dark Matter Microphysics with the Annihilation Signal from Subhalos: Results

 \subsection{Sensitivity to background modeling assumptions}

 Thus far, we have assumed that uncertainty in our model of astrophysical backgrounds is fully encapsulated in the scaling of the isotropic background component through the parameter $b_{\rm iso}$.
 Of course, this is unlikely to be the case in any real data analysis, given the complexity of the galactic gamma-ray backgrounds.
-We now consider two specific examples in which the non-isotropic backgrounds are mismodelled.
-In the both examples, we consider the mock data generated as described in \S\ref{subsec:ability}, using the background model described in \S\ref{sec:background_model}.
-But in the first case, likelihoods are evaluated assuming that the amplitude of the anisotropic background is 3\% larger than that of the true background model.
+We now consider several specific examples of what can happen when the non-isotropic backgrounds are mismodelled.
+In these examples, we consider mock data generated as described in \S\ref{subsec:ability}, using the background model described in \S\ref{sec:background_model}.
+But we will evaluate the likelihoods assuming different (i.e. incorrect) models for this background.
+First, we adopt a model for which the amplitude of the anisotropic background is 3\% larger than that of the true background.
 In the second case, likelihoods are evaluated assuming that the amplitude of the anisotropic background is 3\% smaller.
+Finally, we consider a case where the assumed background model has a different spatial resolution than the true background.
 These simple examples are meant to explore our sensitivity to possible systematic errors in the modeling of the gamma-ray backgrounds.